Warning: Disconnect power before servicing.

 high

-3 Short 3 LongCode 33 on a Carrier furnace means the pressure switch circuit is open.
-The pressure switch is a safety device that verifies the inducer motor has created enough negative pressure (draft) before allowing the gas valve to open.
-When the switch stays open during a heating cycle, the furnace shuts down to prevent unburned gas from accumulating.
+3 Short 3 LongCode 33 on a Carrier furnace means the pressure switch circuit is stuck open.
+The pressure switch is a safety device that's supposed to verify the inducer motor has created enough negative draft pressure before it lets the gas valve open.
+When the switch doesn't close during a heating cycle, the furnace shuts down to prevent unburned gas from accumulating.

 high